Toward a Special \textbf{$E_6\to G(2) \times SU(3)_A$} Embedding for Standard Model and Dark Matter and an $E_7$ Completion Proposal: Introduction

-connects exceptional unification to observable SM physics while preserving a dark sector with minimal additional assumptions.
-The central goal of this paper is to demonstrate that this construction is not only theoretically appealing and minimal, but also phenomenologically convincing.
-The scalar sectors responsible for each breaking step are constructed, deriving the heavy gauge-boson spectrum, along with the one-loop running of the gauge couplings across the intermediate scales: a benchmark framework that satisfies unification and proton-decay \cite{Weinberg1979Bviol,WilczekZee1979,SuperK2017,PDG2024} constraints is realized.
+The central goal of this paper is to demonstrate that the special \(E_6\) construction is theoretically appealing and phenomenologically viable and that its \(E_7\) uplift supplies a controlled completion of the hypercharge and weak-angle sector without spoiling the original \(G(2)\) dark-sector mechanism.

+The scalar sectors responsible for each breaking step are constructed, deriving the heavy gauge-boson spectrum, along with the one-loop running of the gauge couplings across the intermediate scales: a benchmark framework that satisfies unification and proton-decay constraints \cite{Weinberg1979Bviol,WilczekZee1979,SuperK2017,PDG2024} is realized.

 Beyond particle physics, I explored the cosmological implications of the exceptional breaking chain and observational prospects: it is shown that topological defects generated at the highest scales are naturally diluted by inflation \cite{Guth1981,Linde1983,Linde1982Inflation}, that reheating can preserve the dark $G(2)$ sector and that baryogenesis \cite{FukugitaYanagida1986} may proceed through heavy $E_6$ states leptogenesis \cite{PhysRevD.104.055007, FongNardiRiotto2012}.